-Allyson McKinstry is an associate in the Commercial Litigation and Insurance/Reinsurance groups at Crowell & Moring's New York office.
+Allyson McKinstry is a counsel in the Commercial Litigation and Insurance/Reinsurance groups at Crowell & Moring's New York office.

 Allyson's litigation practice covers a broad spectrum of financial services and complex commercial matters, including securities and shareholder actions, disputes arising from financial transactions, and bankruptcy litigation.
 She represents and advises corporations, financial institutions, hedge funds, and private equity funds, in litigations in both state and federal court, and regularly represents clients in connection with the issuance of third-party subpoenas.
 She has been frequently called upon by clients to conduct internal investigations related to allegations of wrongdoing and to assist in the recovery of large losses.